South_Cushman_Range 031

 The ADF&G and the Fairbanks North Star Borough Parks and Recreation Department (PRD) commenced range renovation planning in 2019 that started with a wish list of improvements.
 Access and safety figured prominently.

 “We knew we had a special opportunity to provide users with a new and improved facility that they would be excited about visiting,” said Brian Charlton, PRD Superintendent.
-“Our list of enhancements was long, but we focused on improving safety, accessibility, a restroom, and providing sheltered space for classes and year round shooting in inclement weather”.
+“Our list of enhancements was long, but we focused on improving safety, accessibility, a restroom, and providing sheltered space for classes and year-round shooting in inclement weather”.

 Renovations include a new rifle range shelter roof, refurbished shooting benches, Americans with Disabilities Act (ADA) compliant benches, hard surface pathways, new and ADA-accessible parking areas, concrete ADA accessible paths connecting firing lines to the restroom and parking, a concrete vault toilet, side berms at the rifle range to protect those using the pistol range and surrounding areas, and a center berm at the rifle range to create two separate and improved areas for hunter education and other training.
 Total estimated project cost: nearly $1.3 million.